PhilRunninger/vim-robots/README.md

 Start a game with the `:Robots` command.

 Your avatar is the circle.
-Robots are squares, and the junk piles are triangles. *Your colors will vary, depending on your Vim colorscheme and/or terminal color settings.* Your objective is to get all the robots to walk into a junk pile or another robot, while avoiding capture, so you can advance to the next round.
+Robots are squares, and the junk piles are triangles. *Your colors will vary, depending on your Vim colorscheme and/or terminal color settings.* The robots are programmed to pursue you at all costs.
+They will choose the shortest path diagonally or vertically.
+Horizontal movement requires them to randomly choose a diagonally up or down direction.
+Fortunately, they are oblivious to each other, and will collide, leaving a flaming pile of junk.
+Your objective is to lure all the robots to walk into a junk pile or another robot, while avoiding capture, so you can advance to the next round.

 ### Movement
 Move your avatar around the screen with these keys.